papauorg/sugar-dispenser/Readme.md

 # Contribute
 For further dispenser sizes just extend the above table.
 For other contributions the OpenSCAD files are part of the repository.

+For easy setup you can use the devcontainer provided.
+It has all the necessary libraries and openscad installed.
+All you need is docker installed and visual studio code to get started.
+Of course you can also use openSCAD directly if you prefer.
+For this you need to install the libraries from here: [installLibraries.sh](./.devcontainer/installLibraries.sh)